Hawaiian Luau Food

 Sweet Bread Rolls

 Come for the singing, stay for the sweet bread: For many, the delectable rolls served at luaus go down as one of the unexpected highlights of the night.
-While rolls differ luau to luau, many are inspired by Portuguese plantation workers, who, along with spicy sausage and bean soup, brought “Pao Doce” to the islands in the 19th century.
-Made with straightforward ingredients—flour, sugar, yeast, eggs, butter, occasionally lemon peel—the effect is soft, fluffy, slightly sweet gems.
+While rolls differ from luau to luau, many are inspired by Portuguese plantation workers, who, along with spicy sausage and bean soup, brought “Pao Doce” to the islands in the 19th century.
+Made with straightforward ingredients—flour, sugar, yeast, eggs, butter, and occasionally lemon peel—the effect is soft, fluffy, slightly sweet gems.
 (Other recipes for sweet bread call for pineapple juice and cinnamon; others still are served with macadamia nut butter.)
-The history of the bread couldn’t be more fitting: It was served by Portuguese at special occasions.
+The history of the bread couldn’t be more fitting: It was served by Portuguese on special occasions.
 And what could be more celebratory than a Hawaiian luau?

 Another dessert staple at a variety of luaus, kulolo is made of mashed kalo (taro, a root vegetable), sugar, and coconut milk.
 Frequently compared to the Japanese dessert mochi, the traditional recipe called for the freshest ingredients—just-picked kalo, raw sugar, and newly-cracked coconut meat and milk—before it was wrapped in ti leaves and baked in an imu.
 Current kulolo may taste less fresh but it’s nonetheless ono.

 Comprised of sugar and coconut milk, the mildly-sweet custard bears the texture of Jello, pudding—and all the nutty flavor of one of Hawaii’s most beloved fruits.
 Traditionally prepared with pia (Polynesian arrowroot), modern recipes call for cornstarch.
 Modern eaters, meanwhile, call it fabulous.